 Since I now know you have a pet and some pet food in the house, I am prepared to answer your questions.
 First the Rv….

 The RV being invaded must stop.
 I don’t know the repellent plan you’re thinking about employing will be strong enough to do the job.
 Storing food is instinctive and repellents don’t always work well at stopping such behavior when just some repellents are set out.
 Repellents do chase foraging or wandering animals and will keep them away but that’s because these animals don’t have any vested interest to be in such areas.
 But a nesting or hoarding animal is different.
 That being said, you can try.
 Over the years we’ve had people attain success for this exact application.
 If it fails, go with one of the ULTRA SOUND DEVICES.
 We have great results with them being applied directly under the unit or inside where the animals are active.
-I don’t think the RID A CRITTER or COYOTE URINE applied inside the RV would be wise.
-The odor from these two items is overwhelming and will ruin the interior.
+Once deployed, animals will stay away for good.

 As for the home, I think you may want to review our on line ROOF RAT CONTROL ARTICLE.
 In the article you’ll learn why baiting with rat bait inside the house is risky.
 If this animal dies somewhere inaccessible, you’ll have a terrible odor that can be difficult to remove.

 Apply 1 lb of PEST RID per 250 linear feet and renew it once every 60 days for ongoing protection.

 Next, spray over the top with PEST RID SPRAY.
 By itself, Pests Rid spray will last up to 30 days but when applied over the granules, treatments will linger for 60+ days.

 Another option is our LT3310 TRAP.
 Well suited for mice, rats and even squirrels, its small enough to fit anywhere and does a great job of protecting the bait inside.